PROJECT-CDMATH/CDMATH/README.md

 3. Generate a makefile with `cmake -DCMAKE_INSTALL_PREFIX=../cdmath_install -DCMAKE_BUILD_TYPE=Release -DCDMATH_WITH_PACKAGE=ON ../cdmath_src/` and eventually other options (documentation, tests, swig, etc).
 4. Compile with `make package`.

 You will then find a Debian package in the build directory; you may install it on Ubuntu 14.04.
 You will also find an RPM package, which you may install on Red Hat-based distributions.
+This way, the packages you generate may include all the compilation options you want.

 Unfortunately, the Debian package may be said to be of “bad quality” for Debian standards as far as ownership is concerned.
 This is true and due to limitations in CMake/CPack.
 The package should still install nonetheless.